 Pedró dels Quatre Batlles is a high mountain pass at an elevation of 2.387m (7,831ft) above the sea level, located in the province of Lleida and autonomous community of Catalonia, Spain.
 It's one of the highest roads of the country.

-The road to the summit, located within the Serres d'Odèn-Port del Comte range, is gravel, rocky, tippy and bumpy at times.
-The road is usually impassable in winters.
+The road to the summit, located within the Serres d'Odèn-Port del Comte range, is totally unpaved and usually impassable in winters.
 Great trail for experienced wheelers.
 Avoid driving in this area if unpaved mountain roads aren't your strong point.
 4x4 required.
 Stay away if you're scared of heights.
 Expect a trail pretty steep.
 Wet conditions may make for tough driving along the muddy road.
 The summit offers breathtaking views.